sauce-archives/help/docs/tools/manual-testing/manual-testing.md

 <h3 id="create-issue">Create an Issue</h3>

 Testing is only useful if you can document your findings.
-The best way to do so with Manual Testing is to create a 'New Issue'. <br>
+The best way to do so with Manual Testing is to create a 'New Issue'.
+You can create a new issue during your manual test by selecting the 'New Issue' button.
+You can <a href="/docs/general-reference/issue-tracking">track issues</a> with the built in tracker or with a third party integration.
-Clicking on the button creates a report.<br>
-To safe the issue you will need to add a title.
-For more detailed information add a more detailed description in the field below.<br>
-The report allows you to toggle between three different views, which include:

-* General info about the app under test and the device
-* A screenshot of the device is added
-* The full <a href="#logs">Device Log</a>

-'Create Issue' saves the report.
-For every app your issues will be saved centrally.
-To navigate there directly, click on the red bug symbol on top of the window bar.
-Or access your issues from your <a href="/docs/general-reference/dashboard/">app dashboard.</a> <br>
-You also have the option to intgrate this report with your favorite <a href="/docs/general-reference/dashboard/#issue-tracker">Isssue Tracker</a>.

 <img class="center shadow" src="/img/tools/manual/issue.png" alt="Issue Creation">